MRU-CSIS-3512-202201-001/asg-01-instructions/events.md

 - [ ] [DETAILS.9] When a user wishes to view Crew information for the movie, this is possible.

-- [ ] [DETAILS.10] When a user clicks on the header, the Details View is hidden and the Home View becomes visible.

 ### Notes